Philippine court allows military deal with U.S. as sides meet in Washington

 "EDCA is not constitutionally infirm," said Supreme Court spokesman Theodore Te.
 "It remains consistent with existing laws and treaties that it purports to implement."

-In Washington, U.S. Secretary of State John Kerry and Defense Secretary Ash Carter welcomed the court's decision as they began talks with their Philippine counterparts on security and economic issues, including tensions in the South China Sea and the Trans-Pacific Partnership trade deal.
+In Washington, U.S. Secretary of State John Kerry called it a "very important decision" as he and U.S. Defense Secretary Ash Carter began talks with their Philippine counterparts on security and economic issues, including tensions in the South China Sea and the Trans-Pacific Partnership trade deal.

 "The United States has an iron-clad commitment to the security of the Philippines," Kerry said in opening remarks.
 "To that end we welcome the Philippines Supreme Court's decision ... (and) look forward to implementing this accord," he added.